BitBoxSwiss/bitbox-base/docs/overview/architecture.md

 ### Hardware

-Building a solution platform that focuses on security and performance, the BitBox Base uses an ARM-based board with enough processing power to enable additional features in the future.
+Building a solution platform that focuses on security and performance, the BitBoxBase uses an ARM-based board with enough processing power to enable additional features in the future.

 * [Pine64 ROCKPro64](https://www.pine64.org/rockpro64/) with fast 4GB memory and an internal 1TB SSD
 * BitBox secure element: adapted BitBox 02 that drives trusted screen and buttons